Ben-codes-cmd/Bandwidth_Application/README.md

 There are two parts to this project:
  - 'Bandwidth Application.py', the main data tracker and live graphing portion
- - 'Graph_Opener.py' to open a previously recorded dataset
+ - 'Graph_Opener.py' that opens a previously recorded dataset

 ## HOW TO USE
 - Upon downloading the zipped file linked in the repository, extract and view the contents of the folder.